Préludes (Debussy)

-Performance
+Performance history

 On 3 May 1911, pianist Jane Mortier premiered the first book of preludes at the Salle Pleyel in Paris.
 German-English pianist Walter Morse Rummel, a student of Leopold Godowsky, premiered the second book in 1913 in London.

 Debussy and other pianists who gave early performances of the preludes (including Ricardo Viñes) played them in groups of three or four, which remains a popular approach today.
 This allows performers to choose preludes with which they have the strongest affinity, or those to which their particular gifts are most suited.

 There is a strong tonal relationship between the preludes that suggests that their published order is not arbitrary.
 For example, the first three preludes of the first book (Danseuses de Delphes, Voiles, and Le Vent dans la Plaine) make continued references to the key of B♭.
 Although these references come and go, it creates a strong sense of fluidity and connection between these preludes.

 The order of the preludes is not considered imperative (as it is with Chopin's preludes, for example).
 Several pianists have performed them out of order; and at least one recording, by Ivan Ilić, changes the order entirely.

 The first complete recording of both books was made in England in 1938 by South African pianist Adolph Hallis.